 By combining this material with fluoride and phosphoric acid acidulated phosphate fluoride solution as outlined in the FDA’s Antiquaries monograph is formed.
 That solution promotes remineralization and helps prevent enamel dissolution.
 This product is a food additive that contains phosphate or phosphorus and sodium minerals.

 Phosphate salts also have some drug use and are generally considered safe by the US Food and Drug Administration.

 Physical and Chemical Properties

 In the table below some of the chemical and physical properties of this product are mentioned. all data that is mentioned in this table is gathered from the Wikipedia website:

 Disodium phosphate plays many roles as a food additive This can help regulate the acidity of the food, its shelf life, and maintain the proper moisture level.

 Fish and seafood sometimes contain Disodium hydrogen orthophosphate to help keep them moist

 Disodium phosphate was sometimes used to preserve the moisture of fish and seafood because it helps maintain its moisture.
 Otherwise, these products lose a significant amount of water during processing and storage.

-It is also used as a preservative in the production of breads, artificial sweeteners and ice cream sausages and cooked meats.
+It is also used as a preservative in the production of bread, artificial sweeteners, and ice cream sausages, and cooked meats.

 It also has non-food uses.
 It can be used in water treatment and as a flame retardant.
 In medicine, it may also help lower blood calcium levels or increase blood phosphate levels.
 According to MedlinePlus, it may also be useful to limit some types of kidney stones